Kenneth A. Spencer: Career

 He set up the Military Chemical Works, Inc. as a subsidiary of Pittsburg & Midway with himself as president and built the plant by 1943 with it producing 14,500 tons a month.

 U.S. ordnance facilities were placed in the mid-U.S. during World War II.
 Other plants to be built and owned by others included the Kansas Ordnance Plant at Parsons, Kansas, the Sunflower Ordnance Plant at De Soto, Kansas, the Ozark Ordnance Plant at El Dorado, Arkansas.

 After the war with help from J.H.
-Whitney & Company he entered into a lease with an option to buy (which he did in 1951) the plant to use the ammonia nitrate as fertilizer under the new name of Spencer Chemical.
+Whitney & Company he entered into a lease with an option to buy (which he did in 1948) the plant to use the ammonium nitrate as fertilizer under the new name of Spencer Chemical.

 He succeeded his father as head of the Pittsburg & Midway.
 It was so successful that he was able to endow a foundation by 1949.

 Spencer would also buy plants in Calumet City, Illinois; Henderson, Kentucky; Vicksburg, Mississippi; Fort Worth, Texas and Orange, Texas.

 Spencer was one of the nine original founders of MRIGlobal (formerly Midwest Research Institute) in 1944.
 Its first mission was finding peaceful uses of ammonium nitrate.
 He would be chairman of the board of trustees from 1954 to 1957.
 Spencer also donated money for the Kenneth A. Spencer Laboratories Building and the Spencer Auditorium at MRIGlobal.

-Following the success of the Spencer Chemical Company, they formed the Spencer Foundation in 1949.
-When Kenneth died in 1960, she liquidated the companies by selling Spencer to Gulf Oil.
+Following the success of the Spencer Chemical Company, Spencer and his wife Helen formed the Kenneth A. and Helen F. Spencer Foundation in 1949.
+When Kenneth died in 1960, Helen liquidated their companies by selling them to Gulf Oil.
 She kept their various oil and gas leases in Kansas, Oklahoma, and Texas.
-In 1972 she decided to finally sell the oil and gas leases to Rex D. Archer, an employee that Kenneth hired in 1955 to find these leases.
-Such loyalty, a Spencer family trait, was reflected in Helen's further works as head of the Kenneth A. and Helen F. Spencer Foundation until her death in 1982.
+In 1972 she decided to finally sell the oil and gas leases to Rex D. Archer, an employee that Kenneth had hired in 1955 to find these leases.
+Such loyalty, a Spencer family trait, was reflected in Helen's further work as head of the Spencer Foundation until her death in 1982.

 The Spencer Chemical Corporation name disappeared following its purchase by the Pittsburg and Midway Company, which continued to operate under that name until its eventual owner Chevron formally consolidated its mining operations under the Chevron Mining name.